ItamarBaer/Nand-Monster-Run/README.md

 - `vm_files/`: Contains the compiled VM code.
 - `sprites/`: Contains PNG images of the game sprites.
 - `screenshots/`: Contains screenshots of the game.

+## Credits
+- The game was created by Tamir Perry and Itamar Baer as part of the Nand2Tetris course.